ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage.md

 A TL-B scheme describes the serialization process: a formal description of how this object can be serialized into _builder_ or how to parse an object of a given type from the _Slice_.
 TL-B for cells is the same as TL or ProtoBuf for byte-streams.

-If you want more details about cell serialization and deserialization, read [Cell & Bag of Cells](/v3/documentation/data-formats/tlb/cell-boc) article.
+If you want more details about cell serialization and deserialization, read [Cell & bag of cells](/v3/documentation/data-formats/tlb/cell-boc) article.

 ## See also